Experience Miami attractions by boat

 And then it becomes clear why we sit astride the benches here.
 Because as soon as we leave the downtown area of Miami, the "no-wake" signs have suddenly disappeared.
 We can now drive faster.
 And Kim does too.
 I just hold on to my baseball cap so that the wind doesn't tear it off my head.
 Then I try to hold my seat to some extent in my seat.
 Sometimes it works better, sometimes less well.
 In any case, it is a fast ride that leads us to the bridge.
 This connects the mainland with the island of Key Biscayne.
 We slow down the drive as we pass under the bridge.
 But after that, the wild ride takes almost ten minutes.
 Then we reach an extraordinary settlement on stilts, which was built in the middle of the sea.

-A Miami insider tip - the stiltsville stilt houses
+A Miami insider tip - Stiltsville's stilt houses

 Stiltsville!
 I've never heard of that in all the years I've known Miami and Miami Beach.
 A collection of stilt houses at the south end of Key Biscayne.
 It dates from the time when Florida Frontierland was.
 This was an area that was still mostly overgrown with bush vegetation.
 At that time nobody knew exactly what to do with the humid and subtropical marshland in the South of America.
 This was the main access route of the ships from the Atlantic to the Port of Miami.
 A trader who wanted to forestall his competitors came up with the idea of his shop in front of the harbor entrance to build.
 In the middle of the ocean.
 Here he offered them fresh oranges and other fruit, as well as rum and other alcoholic drinks.
 After that, the sailors were starving after weeks on board.
 His business was not bad, as expected.